 Get your kids on board with your most treasured family traditions!
 These give tips will help your kids feel capable and connected during the Thanksgiving season.

-Thanksgiving is just right around the corner.
-As you keep busy with planning and prepping, involving your kids can make the holiday more meaningful and great for family bonding.
-Here are 5 fun and creative ways your kids can take a more active and impactful role this Thanksgiving:
+Thanksgiving is right around the corner!
+As you keep busy planning and prepping, remember to involve your kids.
+Welcoming them into the Thanksgiving traditions in your family helps make the holiday more meaningful for them, and helps your family bond.
+Here are five fun and creative ways your kids can take an active role this Thanksgiving.

 1. Lead a Gratitude Activity for the Family

 Gratitude is all about celebrating the good things in your life.
 While this practice should happen year round, Thanksgiving is the perfect opportunity to spend time as a family and count your blessings.

 See some great ideas in this list of gratitude activities your kids can choose, and that your whole family can participate in.

 This Thanksgiving, have everyone in the family write down a charity or community service project idea on a small piece of paper then draw one of the ideas to be completed by the end of the year.
 Knowing that you value and listen to your kids’ ideas is a great confidence booster for kids.
 Some example ideas might be: donating to the local Goodwill, sponsoring a child or participating in a turkey or food drive.